Pornography is Harmful for Some People

 After working with hundreds of clients across different life stages, I’ve come to a clear conclusion: for some people, pornography is harmful—not only to their sex lives, but to their sense of self and their relationships.

-While some people use pornography occasionally without significant consequences, others—most often men—experience escalating use, feelings of shame, sexual dysfunction, and problems in their relationships.
-The rapid evolution of online content and artificial intelligence has only intensified these risks.
-AI has blown the possibilities for custom erotica out of the water: with the right prompt, you can create customized pornographic images, videos and audio erotica.
-You can design the features of the people in your custom pornographic to look, act and talk the way you desire, and you can even include yourself in the content.
-I imagine a teenager 5 years from now have an online love affair with their AI bot and exploring a sexual relationship with their bot through custom pornography.
-This idea frightens me to the core because it has the potential to create a subset of society that chooses to live in an AI fantasty world versus engaging in real-life, meaningful relationships.
+Imagine a teenager 5 years from now have an online love affair with their AI bot and exploring a sexual relationship with their bot through custom pornography.
+This idea frightens me to the core because it has the potential to create a subset of society that chooses to live in an AI fantasy world versus engaging in real-life, meaningful relationships.
 How isolating and shallow that would be.

 How Pornography Becomes Harmful for Some People